Episodes

 Friday Mar 21, 2025

 In this episode of Autistic POV, I share 7 ways writing fiction has been helpful to me.
 Some of these benefits go all the way back to childhood.
 I discovered others as I wrote my upcoming vampire novel (Trancing Miranda).
 I wanted to share this info because I think that other autistic people might find this way of looking at storytelling helpful.
-Having said that, please note—these are my own personal perks.
-Not all autistic writers will have the same experience and I would love to hear any differences that might pop up on your list!

 Also, please note, these are interpersonal benefits that have nothing to do with building a business or making money.